denten-papers/harcourt-exposed/intro.md

 control.
 We live in an expository society, Bernard writes, in a society of exposure and exhibition.
 In this perverse light, the inability to expose oneself seems like punishment.
 And to be watched is a reward.
 Thus begins the
-book: neither Deleuze nor Foucault.
+book: neither Deleuze nor Foucault nor Orwell.
 Expository power, he calls it.
 No need for bars nor cells or watchtowers (this is on page 17, if you are following along) we will enter into the machine willingly.
 We will demand entrance.
 And we will show.

 Short of reading out loud, I cannot do justice to the full complexity of the book.
-Allow me instead to offer a few illustrations and to dwell on it conclusions.
+Allow me instead to offer a few illustrations, as footnotes to proceed directly to the challenge that this book presents to us, readers.

 Two devices immediately

 Google OnHub "OnHub’s innovative circular antenna design provides reliable Wi-Fi coverage in more directions in your home."